kanidm/kanidm/kanidm_book/src/developers/designs/scim_migration_planning.md

 Kanidm starts in a "detached" state from the extern IDM source.

-For Kanidm as a "read only" application source the Initial synchronisation is performed followed by periodic partial synchronisations.
+For Kanidm as a "read only" application source the Initial synchronisation is performed followed by periodic active (partial) synchronisations.
 At anytime a full initial synchronisation can re-occur to reset the data of the provider.
 The provider can be reset and removed by a purge which reset's Kanidm to a detached state.

 For a gradual migration, this process is the same as the read only application.
 However when ready